jma8774/Slot-Machine-Crypto/back-end/README.md

 | 6       | 🥝     | 200   |
 | 7       | 7️⃣     | 300   |

-\* - Refund symbol is initialized to 0 and gets assigned the value of the player's bet.
+\* - 🔁 symbol is initialized to 0 and gets assigned the value of the player's bet.

-\*\* - Cherry symbol has a value of 2 for a single symbol.
-Each consecutive Cherry symbol adds an additional 2, up to a maximum of 6 in one line.
+\*\* - 🍒 symbol has a value of 2 for a single symbol.
+Each consecutive 🍒 symbol adds 2, up to a maximum of 6 for one line.

-`State` `enum` that keeps track of the state of the game, the state `inProgress` is assigned to game upon the player betting and being placed in a game, and the state `Finished` is assigned to the game after the game finishes.
+`State` is an `enum` that keeps track of the state of the game, the state `inProgress` is assigned to the game upon the player betting and being placed in a game, and the state `Finished` is assigned to the game after the game finishes.

 ## Game representation using struct

-`Game` `struct` to represent a game in the slot machine.
+`Game` is a `struct` to represent a game in the slot machine.
 The following variables compose the struct:

-`state` `State` variable that keeps track of game state.
+`state` is of type `State`, it is used to keep track of game state.

 `playerAddress` variable of type `address` that stores the address of the player for the game.

-`playerBetAmount` variable of type `uint` that stores the amount of Wei that the player bet for the game.
+`playerBetAmount` variable of type `uint` that stores the amount of Wei that the player bets for the game.

 `time` variable of type `uint` that stores the current block timestamp as seconds since unix epoch.
 In other words, the start time of the game.

-`slotsState` 2-dimensional array of type `uint` that stores the current status of the slot machine reels as a 3x3 array.
+`slotsState` 2-dimensional array of size 3x3 and of type `uint` that stores the current status of the slot machine reels.

 `prizeMoney` variable of type `uint` that stores the amount of Wei that the player has won for a game.

 `linesWon` array of type `string` that stores the names of the lines won by the player for a game.

-`result` variable of type `string` that tells if the player has won or lost a game, based on if there is a winning line.
+`result` variable of type `string` that tells if the player has won or lost a game based on if there is a winning line.

 `slotsHash` variable of type `bytes32` that stores the hash for a game.